Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Evaluation

 \end{rqbox}

-\subsection{\textbf{RQ2: } Does the Proof Strategies Extracted by \approach{} Enhance the Capabilities of Symbolic Provers?}
+\subsection{\textbf{RQ2: } Does the proof strategies extracted by \approach{} enhance the capabilities of symbolic provers?}

-To answer this research question, we compare the performance of CoqHammer with and without access to the proof strategy lemmas generated by \approach{}.

-\paragraph{Metrics} We use two metrics to evaluate the performance of CoqHammer: \begin{itemize} \item \textit{\#Proved Theorems}: The number of theorems automatically proved by CoqHammer, which is a widely-used metric of the effectiveness of a symbolic prover. \item \textit{\#Automated Tactics}: The total number of tactics in the theorems that are automatically proved by CoqHammer.
-This metric reflects the extent to which the symbolic prover can reduce human effort. \end{itemize}

-\paragraph{Procedure} We apply 3-fold cross-validation for this evaluation.
-Specifically, we partition the collected theorems into three equal parts and conduct three separate experiments.
+\paragraph{Procedure} This experiment evaluates the online theorem proving stage (Stage 2, \Cref{sec:proving}) of \approach{}.
+We compare the performance of CoqHammer with and without access to the lemmas mined in the previous research question~(\Cref{sec:rq1}).
+We apply the standard 3-fold cross-validation for this evaluation.
+Specifically, we partition the collected theorems into three disjoint parts with equal size, and conduct three separate experiments.
 In the $i$-th experiment ($1 \leq i \leq 3$), the $i$-th part serves as the set of theorems to be proved, while the remaining two parts serve as the training set.

-For each experiment, we configure CoqHammer with its default settings.
-We report the number of theorems that can be automatically proved, as well as the number of tactics automated, across the three experiments.
+For each experiment, we use the default configuration of CoqHammer.
+Specifically, the timeout is set to 20 seconds, and the number of lemmas retrieved from the context is fixed at 1024.